interuss/dss/config/README.md

 1. Create a new Kubernetes cluster as mentioned above.
 We recommend a new cluster for each DSS instance.

-1. Create your static IP addresses: 1 for each of your CockroachDB nodes (min of 3) and 1 for the HTTPS Gateway's Ingress.
-How you do this depends on your cloud provider.
+1. Create your static IP addresses.
+How you do this depends on your cloud
+    provider:
+    *   1 for the HTTPS Gateway's Ingress.
 Note: if you're using Google Cloud the HTTPS Gateway Ingress needs to be created as a "Global" IP address.
+    *   If you want to be able to join other clusters, you'll need static IP's for each of your CockroachDB nodes (min of 3).
+    *   [OPTIONAL] 1 for a loadbalancer across your CockroachDB nodes to provide a single join target for other users.

 1. Copy `values.yaml.template` to `values.yaml` and fill in the required fields at the top.